Tokugawa Ietsuna: Bakufu power struggle (1663–1671)

-In 1663, the regency for shōgun Ietsuna ended, but the regents still held power for him, the first time that the power behind the bakufu was not a former shōgun.
-Ietsuna's chief advisors were now Hoshina Masayuki, Ietsuna's uncle (whom he had deep regard for) Itakura Shigenori, Tsuchiya Kazunao, Kuze Hiroyuki, and Inaba Masanori.
-Even though Ietsuna was now ruling in his own right, these former regents now became his official advisors, and in some cases, acted for him.
-In some cases, however, Ietsuna acted upon his own accord, as when he came up with the idea of abolishing junshi, where a samurai follows his lord into death.
+In 1663, the regency for shōgun Ietsuna ended, but the regents still exercise authority, which was the first time that the power behind the bakufu was not a former shōgun.
+Ietsuna's chief advisors were Hoshina Masayuki, Ietsuna's uncle (for whom he had deep regard) Itakura Shigenori, Tsuchiya Kazunao, Kuze Hiroyuki, and Inaba Masanori.
+Even though Ietsuna was then ruling in his own right, those former regents became his official advisors, and in some cases, acted on his behalf.
+In some cases however, Ietsuna acted on his own accord, as when he abolished junshi, the custom in which a samurai committed suicide to follow his lord in death.